shivshankardayal/Kunjika/README.md

 be introduced.
 The atom feed is the best way to watch the QA activity.
 In few days I will freeze the new features and do a final beta release.

-few more feature are to be done and e.g. to put uploads in distributed filesystem.
+Few more feature are to be done and e.g. to put uploads in distributed filesystem.
 Database has been tuned for maximum performance and querying code should be changed for simplicity.

+Now all involved users receive email when a new comment or answer is posted.